 - Transcripts must be official; we must receive them in sealed, unopened envelopes.

 5. Remit the $70 nonrefundable CSU application fee online in Cal State Apply.
 The fee must be paid to submit the application.

 6. Send us your official transcripts as directed in item #4 above.
-Deliver documents by mail or in person:
+Mail documents to:

 CSUN - Admissions and Records